Kushal3121/dataTrail/README.md

-# 🛡️ DataTrail - Provenance-Backed Data Pipeline
+# 🛡️ DataTrail: Provenance-Backed Data Pipeline

 DataTrail is a full-stack data transformation platform built with **FastAPI** and **React**.
 It allows authenticated users to upload datasets, apply transformations (cleaning, normalization, aggregation), and track every change through a tamper-proof **provenance log**.